tent/tent.io/content/_faq.md

 Soon you will be able to download and run Tent server on your own hardware or get started with a hosted provider who runs the server for you.
-You could also write your own server and apps from scratch using the developer documentation **LINK**.
+You could also write your own server and apps from scratch using the [developer documentation](/docs).

 ### Can I switch Tent servers?